 Peter's question and answer were addressed to Christ.
-He said, "Lord, to whom shall we go?
-You have the words of eternal life.
-Also we have come to believe and know that You are the Christ, the Son of the living God" (John 6:68, 69).
+He said, "Lord, to whom shall we go? thou hast the words of eternal life.
+And we believe and are sure that thou art that Christ, the Son of the living God."
+John 6:68, 69.
 But many now answer the same question by turning to "the church."
 This was not Peter's answer.
 He was himself an apostle, and could speak with as much wisdom and authority as any one of the followers of Christ; but both he and the other apostles with him confessed their own spiritual insufficiency in the question, "Lord, to whom shall we go?"
 Whoever might have come to the apostles for the words of eternal life would not have found them, except as the apostle spoke the words of Christ.
 And every individual who is a component part of "the church" today is just as dependent upon Christ for the words of eternal life as was Peter.
 And the Saviour is just as accessible to every individual who desires to hear the words of life as He was to Peter.

 Peter never invited the attention of those whom he addressed to himself, or to "the church."
-In his first epistle he writes: "As newborn babes, desire the pure milk of the word, that you may grow thereby, if indeed you have tasted that the Lord is gracious.
-Coming to Him as to a living stone, rejected indeed by men, but chosen by God and precious, you also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ" (1 Peter 2:2-5).
+In his first epistle he writes: "As newborn babes, desire the sincere milk of the word, that ye may grow thereby: if so be ye have tasted that the Lord is gracious.
+To whom coming, as unto a living stone, disallowed indeed of men, but chosen of God, and precious, ye also, as lively stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ."
+1 Peter 2:2-5.